 – After the imagination, the data: Now you can go out and investigate what your potential customers are talking about.
 Visit networks, communities, forums where they are grouped.
 Check the metrics of your social networks and web pages to know which shared content is working the most.

-– Ask yourself if the content is related to your “Buyer Person” and to the value you are looking to highlight: The best strategy is to find the balance between interesting content that is also related to our brand to generate a proper partnership!
+– Ask yourself if the content is related to your “Buyer Person” and to the value you are looking to highlight: The best strategy is to find the balance between interesting content related to our brand to generate a good partnership!

 Let’s get to work!
-To create attractive and valuable content for our clients.
+To create engaging and valuable content for our clients.